electro-swing/electro-swing.github.io/_site/jupyter/2019-01-30-Mortality.md

 ﻿---
-layout: post
+layout: defalut2
-title: On the shoulders of the tinternet
+title: Probability of dying where I come from
 ---

-## Probability of dying where I come from

 Let me just quickly load the data.